-The City Mother by Maya Sinha is now available for pre-order!
+The City Mother by Maya Sinha is now available!
 Click here to learn more and purchase.

 Q: Tell us about your book.